HL7/fhir-omop-ig/input/pagecontent/CodeMappingPatterns.md

 ## Mapping Process Patterns
-As stated previously, mapping coded data from FHIR to OMOP requires evaluation of the concepts to be stored in tables on OMOP, and these transformations follow distinct patterns.
-In this IG, we propose transformation patterns and guidance regarding:
+Mapping coded data from FHIR to OMOP requires evaluation of the concepts to be stored in tables on OMOP, and these transformations can follow distinct patterns.
+In this Implementation Guide, we propose transformation patterns and guidance regarding:

 * A base pattern that covers most simple code to concept transformation
-* A pattern applicable to many Codeable Concepts
+* A pattern applicable to maultiple CodeableConcepts scenarios
-* Value-as-concept map patterns
+* Value-as-concept map pattern
-* One source to many OMOP target domains
-* Multiple source reference evaluations
-* OMOP non-Standard concept source coding
-* Historical code and code system transformations

 ## FHIR to OMOP Base Mapping Pattern